jungho/k8s-crds/prometheus/README.md

 ## Deploying the Prometheus Operator

 1. Install Helm.
 See See https://docs.helm.sh/using_helm/#installing-helm for your OS.
+2. Install the necessary role/role-bindings for Tiller.
+Note this is only required for AKS
-2. Init Helm from your cluster.  `helm init --upgrade`
+2. Init Helm from your AKS cluster.  `helm init --upgrade --serviceaccount tiller`.
+If using Minikube do `helm init --upgrade`
 3. Run the `deploy-operator.sh` script.
 Note, the script will deploy the operator to the `monitoring` namespace.
 4. Now look at what was deployed